Navigate This Post

 Swapping out the locking block and plunger is not really that tough, but you need to have the right sized punch and pay attention to what you are doing.
 (Follow directions you mongoloid)

 I primarily used subsonic 9mm ammunition for the testing, though I added a few rounds of super-sonic for comparison.
 The new 9mm Honey Badger load from Black Hills uses a 125 grain, solid copper projectile (not compressed powdered metal).
 This load is subsonic and it ran like a champ in the M9 with the AAC can in place.
-The combination of the pistol, new barrel, and silencer ran flawlessly.
+The combination of the pistol, new barrel, and silencer ran flawlessly as a result.